Harborg1/Hybrid-Cryptography/README.md

 ## Installing OpenSSL 3.5.0 from Source (Vagrant Ubuntu)

 Sometimes you may need the latest OpenSSL version instead of the one shipped with Ubuntu.
-This section shows how to build and install **OpenSSL 3.5.0** from source and generate a certificate using it.

 ---

 ### 1. Update and install dependencies